-Head coach Linda Sagnelli, Central Connecticut State University's all-time winningest Division I volleyball coach, enters her 14th season at the helm of the Blue Devil program.
-In 2012, Sagnelli led CCSU to its 10th straight Northeast Conference Tournament appearance.
-Last season the Blue Devils continued Sagnelli's perfect run of double-digit win seasons as they finished the year with 18 victories.
+Head coach Linda Sagnelli, Central Connecticut State University's all-time winningest Division I volleyball coach, enters her 18th season at the helm of the Blue Devil program.
+Sagnelli led CCSU to 12 straight Northeast Conference Tournament appearances from 2003-2014.
 The C.W.
-Post alumna, who has 218 wins in 13 seasons as head coach at Central, has firmly entrenched the Blue Devils as one of the top teams in the Northeast Conference.
+Post alumna and AVCA Top 25 Poll voter, who has 275 wins in 17 seasons as head coach at Central, has firmly entrenched the Blue Devils as one of the top teams in the Northeast Conference.

-Last season, the #3 seed Blue Devils defeated the #2 Robert Morris Colonials in the NEC Tournament Semifinals to advance to the NEC Championship match for the first time since 2003.
-The 2012 squad featured four All-NEC players: Jamie Rademacher, Emily Cochran, Brittany Schumacher and Makenna Lommori.
-Lommori was the lone first team selection and was also named NEC ROokie of the Year after a standout freshman season.
+In 2012, the #3 seed Blue Devils defeated the #2 Robert Morris Colonials in the NEC Tournament Semifinals to advance to the NEC Championship match for the first time since 2003.
+The 2012 squad featured four All-NEC players: Jamie Rademacher, Emily Cochran, Brittany Schumacher and Lommori.
+Lommori was the lone first team selection and was also named NEC Rookie of the Year after a standout freshman season.
 Lommori became the third Blue Devil to earn rookie of the year honors, but is the only CCSU player to also be recognized as First Team All-NEC at the same time.

 During the spring of 2012, Sagnelli was one of six women honored at the 21st Annual June Baker Higgins Conference and inaugural Women of Influence Gala.
 The gala honored women who have significantly impacted CCSU or the wider community, made a significant contribution in the lives of women, diligently promoted women's rights, or have worked tirelessly to educate women.